What International Students Need to Know

 3) REGISTERING WITH THE ITALIAN NATIONAL HEALTH SYSTEM (SSN)

 Being registered gives you the right to get the same medical services provided to Italian citizens.
-Above all, you will have the chance to choose a GP, who will visit you free of charge and who will refer you to specialists.
+Above all, you will have the chance to choose a General Practitioner (GP), who will visit you free of charge and who will: refer you to specialists, provide you with medical prescriptions.

-3) Do not lose the payment receipt you will be given at the Post Office.
-You will put it in your KIT for residence permit application.
+1) Print the F24 Module and fill it as in attachment.
+You can pay at your bank or at the Postal Office by bringing the filled module.
+Do not lose the payment receipt you will be given at the Post Office or at the Bank.
+You will put it also in your KIT for residence permit application.

 • Humanitas enrolment certificate